 Nigel's surgery 20: Making information accessible

-We have updated this mythbuster to include information about the Accessible Information Standard (AIS).
+We have updated this mythbuster with information about the Accessible Information Standard (AIS).

-We have had questions about whether practices are expected to provide information in different formats, access to translation services (written communication) or to interpreters (verbal communications).
+We are asked questions about whether practices are expected to provide information in different formats, access to translation services (written communication) or interpreters (verbal communications).

 It is important to make the distinction between: